Creating Web Sites

 The "Web Site" extension described above always creates a web site for all the records in the file.
 You may prefer, however, to have a smaller or more focused web site displaying only selected records.
 For example, you might want a web site for all descendants of a particular individual.
 To get such a web site:

-2. Open the exported GEDCOM file in GEDitCOM II.
+2. Open the exported GEDCOM file.

 3. Follow the above process to create the web site.